dzorbey/stats-api/README.md

 ![alt text](test/img/bundle-install.png)

-Later on you can check the deployment of the bundle being successful or checking the logs by "log:display" on karaf command line, also if the deployment is successful and the stats-api is up and running you can check the swagger documentation for the api via the link:
+Later on you can check the deployment of the bundle being successful or checking the logs by "log:display" on karaf command line, also if the deployment is successful and whether the stats-api is up and running or not you can check the swagger documentation for the api via the link:

 http://localhost:8585/stats-osgi/rest/api-docs/statsApi